bugcrowd/templates/submissions/description/broken_access_control/idor/modify_sensitive_information_iterable_object_identifiers/template.md

 Insecure Direct Object Reference (IDOR) occurs when there are no access control checks to verify if a request to interact with a resource is valid.
-An IDOR vulnerability within this application allows an attacker to read Personally Identifiable Information (PII)  by iterating through object identifiers.
+An IDOR vulnerability within this application allows an attacker to modify sensitive information by iterating through object identifiers.

 **Business Impact**